dakeshi/theswiftbook/chapters/functions.md

 Therefore, we should encapsulate our downloading code into a function or series of functions that can be placed inside a [structure](structures.md) or a [class](classes.md).

+A function is made out of line(s) of code.
+It knows how to dealt with a specific task.
+Usually, a function has a name.
+So, we can call it using its name whenever you needs its functionality.

 ## [Syntax](#syntax)

 The syntax for a function is made out of a few components: